what is network school?

 this place is honestly one of the craziest environments i have ever been in. people from 80+ countries, different age groups, and completely different backgrounds. as an introvert, that kind of exposure feels different. it pushes you out of your bubble whether you like it or not.

-i have had conversations with a film producer, an ai researcher, a former australian mayor, creators with millions of followers, crypto builders, and more. you do not get that kind of density of people easily.
+i have had conversations with a film producer, an ai researcher, a former australian mayor, creators with millions of followers, crypto builders, and more. you do not get that kind of density of people easily -- especially not on a network school island in malaysia where everyone opted into the same experiment.